chatox/data-mining-course/practicum/README.md

 Practice sessions are conducted in a computer lab and, as a general rule, are delivered individually within 24 hours of the end of the session.

-There are 09 practice sessions in this course.
+There are 8 practice sessions in this course (one of them is double, so there are 9 practice grades).
 Notebooks for each session start with *psNN* and describe the activities that the students must perform during the practice session.

 Look for [**CODE**] and [**REPORT**] parts in those notebooks, and the "Deliver" section.
 Please ask in the course forum or to your teaching assistant ("*profesor/a de prácticas*") any questions you may have.